Trismegiste/iinano/README.md

 content, clean and clear.

 ## Where
-Local server and AWS of course !
+AWS of course !

 ## FAQ

-### Y U NO use <insert your favorite piece of software here> ?
+### Y U NO use &lt;insert your favorite piece of software here&gt; ?
 Well, there's a good chance I've tried it and I rejected it because it was (choose one) :

 * too big
 * too slow
-* poorly coded
+* poorly coded/tested
 * poorly documented/supported

 For example, I've started this app with the famous twitter bootstrap CSS framework.